llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 compiler translates OpenACC directives within OpenACC applications, but it does not process any part of the OpenACC Profiling Interface within OpenACC profiling libraries, which are not written using directives.
-Clacc's OpenACC Profiling Interface support is currently implemented fully at the level of the runtime.

 Design
 ------

-Clacc's OpenACC Profiling Interface support is implemented in Clacc's OpenACC runtime.
-It enables OpenACC profiling libraries to profile OpenACC applications compiled by the Clacc compiler as follows:
+Clacc's OpenACC Profiling Interface support is designed to enable OpenACC profiling libraries to profile OpenACC applications compiled by the Clacc compiler in the following manner:

 * The user compiles his OpenACC application to binary form using either (1) the Clacc compiler in traditional compilation mode or (2)